Fort Brooke: Fort Brooke as a military outpost

 In 1823, Colonels George Mercer Brooke and James Gadsden of the United States Army were ordered to establish a military presence on Tampa Bay in the newly acquired Florida Territory to contain the Seminole Indians according to the Treaty of Moultrie Creek and to curtail illegal activities along the Gulf coast.
 On 10 January 1824, Brooke and four full companies of the U.S. 4th Infantry Regiment from Pensacola established "Cantonment Brooke" at the mouth of the Hillsborough River, just about where today's Tampa Convention Center sits in downtown Tampa.
 The site was marked by a huge hickory tree atop an ancient Indian mound, most likely built by the Tocobaga culture centuries before.
 Brooke directed his troops to clear the area for the construction of a wooden log fort and support buildings, but he ordered that several ancient live oak trees inside the encampment be spared to provide shade and cheer.
 In 1824, the post was officially rechristened Fort Brooke.

-Fort Brooke would serve as a major outpost on Florida's west coast during all three Seminole Indian Wars and the Civil War.
+Fort Brooke served as a major outpost on Florida's west coast during all three Seminole Indian Wars and the Civil War.
 The fort also played a part in the development of the village of Tampa.
 In October 1863, the small Civil War Battle of Fort Brooke was fought nearby.
 On May 6, 1864, both Fort Brooke and Tampa were captured by Union forces.
 As Tampa languished during the 1870s and early 1880s, so did Fort Brooke.
-The last roll call of soldiers occurred in 1882 and the post was decommissioned by the U.S. Army in 1883.
+The last roll call of soldiers occurred in 1882, and the post was decommissioned by the U.S. Army in 1883.